ForgeRock/forgeops/how-tos/manage-platform-images.md

-# Managing Ping Identity Platform images
+# Managing Ping Advanced Identity Software images

-ForgeOps has the ability to work with multiple versions of Ping Identity Platform (PIP) images.
-This allows for more flexibility when doing upgrades of the forgeops tool and PIP.
-This feature is supported for PIP 7.4 and newer.
-The `forgeops image` command is designed to help you keep up to date with the latest images available for your version of PIP.
+ForgeOps has the ability to work with multiple versions of Ping Advanced Identity Software (PAIS) images.
+This allows for more flexibility when doing upgrades of the forgeops tool and PAIS platform.
+This feature is supported for the 7.4 and newer versions.
+The `forgeops image` command is designed to help you keep up to date with the latest images available for your version of PAIS platform.

 *Advantages*
-* Allows you to upgrade ForgeOps and PIP separately on your schedule.
+* Allows you to upgrade ForgeOps and PAIS platform separately on your schedule.
 * When upgrading, you create a new release and test it through your different environments.
 * Manage a single git release branch instead of one per platform version
 * Allows for supported container images that are regularly scanned for OS level security vulnerabilities

 ## Supported and Scanned images